hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_close_up_of_a_dragonfly_on_a_leaf_58fe3ba9-386c-496a-b9b2-72545d06b1ac-0_1.content.md

 ## About Our Dragonfly Background

 One of our most popular backgrounds features a close-up of a dragonfly on a leaf.
-This image captures the intricate details of this fascinating insect, from its delicate wings to its vibrant colors.
+This image captures the intricate details of this Fas<wbr>ci<wbr>na<wbr>ting insect, from its delicate wings to its vibrant colors.
 Whether you're a nature lover or simply appreciate beautiful imagery, this background is sure to add a touch of elegance to your desktop.

 ## The Benefits of Nature-Inspired Backgrounds